 April is Autism Awareness Month

-Amaze (Autism Victoria) produces a film called “Spectrospective: stories of autism” each year.
-Individuals contribute a five-minute film – see Penny’s here.
-Then the films are combined into a 23-minute complication, released on World Autism Awareness Day (2 April).
-The full film can be watched on YouTube.
+Amaze (Autism Victoria) produces a film called "Spectrospective: Stories of Autism" each year.
+Individuals each contribute a five-minute film – see SPHPM Lecturer Penny Robinson's film here.
+Then the films are combined into a 23-minute compilation, released on World Autism Awareness Day (2 April).

 Is global warming driving diabetes?